Demon-XD/Java-programs/README.md

 6. UpperLower.java (A program for guessing what the random number is.
 Inspired by the Discord bot Dank Memer.)
 7. TicTacToe.java (A program for playing TicTacToe!)

+P.S. - All of the programs except Main.java and TicTacToe.java do NOT have a main method.

 Any other programs which are in this package are just made by me for fun, and have no primary use.